rung/HackChromeData/README.md

 - Simpler version of [HackBrowserData](https://github.com/moonD4rk/HackBrowserData) for training
   - Original source code is [HackBrowserData](https://github.com/moonD4rk/HackBrowserData)
 - This software decrypt your Chrome's cookie and password, then send them to standard output.
-  - *This software doesn't upload any credential to the internet.*
+  - This software **does not** upload any credential to the internet.

+## Disclaimer
+- This tool is limited to education and security research only

 ## Build
 - It uses github.com/crazy-max/xgo to build cgo binary on cross environment.